larseggert/moderation/draft-ecahc-moderation.md

   are used, they are perceived as very heavy-handed.

-* For a given mailing list, participants may not feel comfortable reporting disruptive behavior to a chair or list administrator due to personal reasons.
+* For a given mailing list, participants may not feel comfortable reporting disruptive behavior to a chair or list administrator, for various reasons.
 For mailing lists not associated with working groups, list administrators are not even publicly identified - they can only be contacted through an anonymous alias address.
 This exacerbates the problem, because participants may not be